-- 9 PM: take out the sourdough starter from the refrigerator and feed it with 1 heaping cup of flour and 3/4 cup of hot tap water.
+- The Night Before: take out the sourdough starter from the refrigerator and feed it with 1 heaping cup of flour and 3/4 cup of warm water.
 In a separate bowl combine the wheat flour and water.
-Leave both on the countertop overnight.
+Leave both covered on the countertop, overnight.

-- 7 PM: Shape into loaves and allow the dough to proof for at least 30 minutes to an hour.
-Score and bake.
-Bake the same day or refrigerate overnight to bake the next morning.
+- 7 PM: Shape into loaves and score the tops.
+Allow the dough to proof for at least 30 minutes while to oven pre-heats.
+Bake.

 *If baking the next morning score then.